tdwg/ac/code/build_format_cv/termlist-header.md

 **Latest version:** http://rs.tdwg.org/ac/doc/format/

-**Abstract:** Audubon Core borrows the Dublin Core terms `dc:format` and `dcterms:format` to provide information about the physical or electronic format of a media item.
+**Abstract:** Audiovisual Core borrows the Dublin Core terms `dc:format` and `dcterms:format` to provide information about the physical or electronic format of a media item.
 This controlled vocabulary provides values for those two terms.

 **Contributors:** Steven J Baskauf (Vanderbilt University Heard Libraries), Matthew Blissett (GBIF), Douglas Boyer (Duke University)

-**Creator:** TDWG Audubon Core Maintenance Group
+**Creator:** TDWG Audiovisual Core Maintenance Group

-**Bibliographic citation:** Audubon Core Maintenance Group.
+**Bibliographic citation:** Audiovisual Core Maintenance Group.
 2020.
 Controlled Vocabulary for Dublin Core format: List of Terms.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/ac/doc/format/2020-10-13>

 ## 1 Introduction (informative)

-This document includes terms intended to be used as a controlled value for Dublin Core terms `dc:format` and `dcterms:format`, which are borrowed by Audubon Core.
+This document includes terms intended to be used as a controlled value for Dublin Core terms `dc:format` and `dcterms:format`, which are borrowed by Audiovisual Core.

 ### 1.1 Status of the content of this document